A Different View of Paris

 Junkyard, 4 Rue Guisarde Metro: Mabillon

-Nikki and I passed this place on our way for some food and made a mental note to drop in for a nightcap on the way home.
-It's a cool place in the 6th district, not far from the Jardins des Luxembourg.
+The Junkyard is a cool spot in the 6th district, not far from the Jardins des Luxembourg.
 Decor is dark and moody but with some quirky furniture and objets d'arts hung liberally.
 Music was an eclectic mix from the 80s and 90s and the staff (and clientele actually...) were chatty and welcoming.
 It was €7 for a crisp glass of Rosé - a pleasant way to end the evening with an old friend.

 Large bird and Eiffel Tower